gofractally/psibase/doc/psidk/src/development/services/cpp-service/reference/cmake.md

 #### DATA &lt;path&gt; &lt;dest&gt;

-Adds web content that will be installed to the service's subdomain.
+Adds web content that will be installed to the service's namespace within the the `sites` app, accessible from the service's subdomain.
 If path is a directory it will be added recursively.

 ```
 DATA index.html /index.html